-- (a) an annually updated and quantified inventory of solvents present on site during the previous three years; - (b) a narrative description of the facility locations and uses of solvents; - (c) the method of disposal, including quantities disposed on-site and off-site; and - (d) the management procedures and engineering measures for assuring that solvents do not spill or leak into stormwater. - [40 CFR 122.44(k); 15A NCAC 02H .0143(a)(25)]
+- (a) an annually updated and quantified inventory of solvents present on site during the previous three years; - (b) a narrative description of the facility locations and uses of solvents; - (c) the method of disposal, including quantities disposed on-site and off-site; and - (d) the management procedures and engineering measures for assuring that solvents do not spill or leak into stormwater.

 If solvents are not stored or used onsite, the owner must certify that in the SWPPP.
 DEMLR may at is discretion require submittal, review, and approval of the SMP.
+The permittee shall include either; a summary of any leak, spill, or dumping that occurred; or the following signed certification statement on each discharge monitoring report: